Denstone railway station

-Denstone railway station is a former station of the North Staffordshire Railway's (NSR) Churnet Valley Line which served the village of Denstone in Staffordshire.
+Denstone railway station served the village of Denstone, in Staffordshire, England.
+It was a stop on the North Staffordshire Railway's Churnet Valley Line.

 History

-The Churnet Valley line was authorised in 1846 and opened to traffic between Macclesfield and Uttoxeter in 1849.
-Denstone did not originally have a station but in 1873 a station was opened at the site of the College Road level crossing.
-As it had been built at the crossing the station was called Denstone Crossing.
-In 1923 one of the last acts of the NSR before it became part of the LMS was to rename the station simply Denstone.
+The Churnet Valley line was authorised in 1846, and opened to traffic between and in 1849.
+Denstone did not originally have a station but, in 1873, a station was opened at the site of the College Road level crossing; it was consequently named Denstone Crossing.
+In 1923, one of the last acts of the North Staffordshire Railway, before it became part of the London, Midland and Scottish Railway, was to rename the station simply Denstone.

-The station closed on 4 January 1965.
+The station was closed on 4 January 1965.